-20. We have made available to you all the following latest reports on the accounts of our branch, and updated compliance by the branch on the observations contained therein:
+20. We have made available to you the latest version of the following reports on the accounts of our branch, and updated compliance by the branch on the observations contained therein:

 - a.
 Previous year's branch audit report and LFAR; - b.
 Internal inspection reports; - c.
-Report on any other Inspection, audit that has been conducted in the course of the year
+Report on any other Inspection, audit that has been conducted in the course of the year.

-21. Apart from the, what has been disclosed, the branch has not received any show cause notice, inspection advice, etc., from the Government of India, Reserve Bank of India or any other monitoring or regulatory authority of India that could have a material effect on the financial statements of the branch during the year.
+21. Apart from what has been disclosed, the branch has not received any show cause notice, inspection advice, etc., from the Government of India, Reserve Bank of India or any other monitoring or regulatory authority of India that could have a material effect on the financial statements of the branch during the year.